LinkedEarth/LMR_CMIP_paleobook/README.md

 ### Science Bits

-This section applies the technical skills from the Lifehacks section to do standard analysis.
+This section applies technical skills from the Lifehacks section an a pair of example analyses.

 ## Running the Notebooks